south siskiyou trail stewardship -

 a community driven effort

-you love trails.
+You love trails.
 So do we.

 South Siskiyou Trail Stewardship is a coordinated effort between key agencies, organizations and businesses in South Siskiyou County to bring consistent, quality trail maintenance to our growing network of trails.